- Get Involved!

 All lessons and presentations will be conducted in the English language.
 The preliminary text of the lesson is required so that teachers will have ample time to work with their students before the experience.
 Be prepared to teach the lesson at either a basic or an advanced level.
 Some classes are extremely interested but do not know a lot of astronomy and others have studied astronomy in depth.

-t of the students will have had two to four years study of English and will understand the spoken word if you speak clearly and deliberately.
+Most of the students will have had two to four years study of English and will understand the spoken word if you speak clearly and deliberately.
 They have a good sense of humor and certainly display the usual excitement about the planetarium.

 Opportunity to tour

-There will be time when there are no other engagements, thus providing an opportunity for touring the locale and nearby cities.
+The expected length of stay in Italy is 10 days, and participants, of course, may further extend their stay at their own cost at their discretion.
+In addition, there will be time when there are no other engagements, thus providing an opportunity for touring the locale and nearby cities.
 For instance, Lumezzane is very rich in public astronomy with the Serafino Zani Astronomical Observatory, four small planetaria, the Eureka Astronomical Center, and the National Archive of Planetaria.

 The province of Brescia is very interesting with its natural landscapes and parks, three lakes, and a most important valley for prehistoric age stone engravings.
 Exciting artistic cities, such as Verona and Venice, are nearby and can be reached by taking a one- or two-hour train ride.